jfaccioni/SCOUTS/doc/faq.rst

 In order to run SCOUTS, you **need** to indicate one control sample; if you do not have a control sample, any sample will do.
 Simply add any sample as a control sample to the sample list.
 Don't forget to check the "*samples*" option in the "*Consider outliers using cutoff from*" field.

+**Does the output for non-outliers exclude both top and bottom outliers?**

+No. Output for non-outliers is generated on a per-condition basis, which means that two different files are generated for non-outliers: one excluding the top outliers and one excluding the bottom outliers (given you chose this option on the gate page).

 **I have another question/suggestion/issue when using SCOUTS.
 How do I contact you?**

 You can contact us through our `Github page <https://github.com/jfaccioni/scouts>`_.
 Check the authors section for more information.
 Also remember that you can use the `Github issues <https://github.com/jfaccioni/scouts/issues>`_ to post about problems or suggestions for SCOUTS.